PerisaTomislav/Devcademy-Staycation/README.md

 Solution has 3 separate layers: API, Logic, Data.

 ### API layer
+Path:
-Path: api/accommodation
+  - api/accommodation
+  - api/location

-Allows insertion of new accommodation, retrieval of all accommodations, update of a specific accommodation by id, and delete of a specific accommodation by id through HttpPost, HttpGet, HttpPut and HttpDelete operations.
+Allows insertion of new accommodation and location, retrieval of all accommodations, update of a specific accommodation by id, and delete of a specific accommodation by id through HttpPost, HttpGet, HttpPut and HttpDelete operations.

 ### Logic layer
 Connects API layer (controller) with Data layer (context) with different methods depending on Http request.

+Services:
+  - AccommodationsService:
     - Implemented methods:
-  - AddAccommodation
+      - AddAccommodationWithLocation
       - GetAccommodations
       - UpdateAccommodationById
       - DeleteAccommodationById
+  - LocationsService:
+    - Implemented methods:
+      - AddLocation

 ### Data layer

 Tables:
   - Accommodations
-    - Id
+    - Id (PK)
     - Title
     - Subtitle
     - Description